-An unusual event or situation that’s unlikely to happen again to the same person.
+An event or situation that is unlikely to happen again to the same person.

 “Lightning never strikes but once in the same place.”

-- Our car broke down on our way to get groceries, so we had to borrow my brother’s old van and use that instead.
-Lightning never strikes twice, so hopefully this clunker can get the job done.
+- Our car broke down on our way to the grocery store, so we had to borrow my brother’s old van.
+Lightning never strikes twice, as its said, so hopefully this clunker of a vehicle won’t break too.